Adaickalavan/IceCreamAPI/README.md

 ## Instructions

 1. **Setup Docker**
-    + Install Docker following the instructions [here](https://docs.docker.com/docker-for-windows/) for Windows or [here](https://docs.docker.com/docker-for-mac/) for Mac.
+    + Install Docker following the instructions for [Windows](https://docs.docker.com/docker-for-windows/) or for [Mac](https://docs.docker.com/docker-for-mac/).

 2. **Source code**
     + Unzip `icecreamapi.zip` source code into a folder.
 For example, assume it is unzipped into `C:/goWorkspace/src/icecreamapi` folder.